-Cinnamon is a widely popular spices found in almost every kitchen around the world.
-Cinnamon bark oil, which is extracted from bark of cinnamon tree, not only has a captivating aroma but also has a number of health benefits including controlling blood sugar levels and boosting heart health.
+Cinnamon is a widely popular spice found in almost every kitchen around the world.
+Cinnamon bark oil, which is extracted from the bark of the cinnamon tree, not only has a captivating aroma but also has a number of health benefits including controlling blood sugar levels and boosting heart health.

-First two cinnamon oil are popular and well known.
+The first two cinnamon oils are popular and well known.
 The main difference is in between their composition.
-Cinnamon bark oil contains up to 70% cinnamaldehyde, whereas the oil of the root bark consists mainly of camphor and linalool, and the leaves produce oils with eugenol as main compound.
+Cinnamon bark oil contains up to 70% cinnamaldehyde, whereas the oil of the root bark consists mainly of camphor and linalool, and the leaves produce oils with eugenol as the main compound.

 Cinnamon belongs to Lauraceae family and is a tropical evergreen tree.
-It grows upto a height of 10-15 meters.
-Cinnamon tree has shiny green, leathery, ovate-oblong shape leaves, panicles arranged small white flowers and oval bluish-white berries.
+It grows up to a height of 10-15 meters.
+The cinnamon tree has shiny green, leathery, ovate-oblong shape leaves, panicles arranged small white flowers and oval bluish-white berries.

-China, Indonesia and Indochina are largest producer of other varieties – Cassia, Vietnamese or Saigon cinnamon and Indonesian cinnamon – of cinnamon.
+China, Indonesia, and Indochina are the largest producers of other varieties – Cassia, Vietnamese or Saigon cinnamon, and Indonesian cinnamon – of cinnamon.

 History of Cinnamon

-Cinnamon has been used for thousands of years, especially in Eastern civilisation.
-In addition to its culinary uses, in Ayurvedic medicine cinnamon is considered a remedy for respiratory, digestive and gynaecological ailments.
+Cinnamon has been used for thousands of years, especially in Eastern civilization.
+In addition to its culinary uses, in Ayurvedic medicine cinnamon is considered a remedy for respiratory, digestive, and gynecological ailments.

-Cinnamon was a widely sough after commodity during ancient trade periods and was considered as valuable as gold.
+Cinnamon was a widely sought-after commodity during ancient trade periods and was considered as valuable as gold.
 Cinnamon was such an important trade commodity that its source was kept mysterious in the Mediterranean world for centuries by those in the spice trade to protect their monopoly as suppliers.

-In ancient Egypt, cinnamon was valued for its multi purpose usages including medicine, flavouring agent and for embalming.
+In ancient Egypt, cinnamon was valued for its multi-purpose usages including medicine, flavoring agent, and for embalming.
 The Egyptians used it for foot massage as well as to remedy excessive bile.
-It was used as a main ingredient in mulled wines and love potions, and as a sedative during birth.
+It was used as the main ingredient in mulled wines and love potions, and as a sedative during birth.
 Cinnamon oil was also used in temples as incense.